CWMChapman/DBMS-Implementation/README.md

 ### Results

-Our prediction from our project proposal (which is supported by theory) that B+-trees are better at range queries ([Figure 1](Documents/rangeSearchReadsPlot.png)) and hash tables are better optimized for key equality searches ([Figure 2](Documents/searchReadsPlot.png)), was supported by our empirically benchmarked results.
+Our prediction from our project proposal (like the theory suggests) that B+-trees are better at range queries ([Figure 1](Documents/rangeSearchReadsPlot.png)) and hash tables are better optimized for key equality searches ([Figure 2](Documents/searchReadsPlot.png)), was supported by our empirically benchmarked results.

 #### Range Search